kscalelabs/onshape/README.md

 ### Tips and Suggestions

-- To avoid mishaps from occuring due to cached files, if making big changes in a single export, or if the robot has undergone major changes since the last export, it's good to start freshw ith a new `/robot/` folder.
+- To avoid mishaps from occuring due to cached files, if making big changes in a single export, or if the robot has undergone major changes since the last export, it's good to start fresh with a new `/robot/` folder.
 - There's no guarantee that the robot's starting pose (when all joint positions are set to 0) will be good, or even matching what you see on onshape.
-It's reccomended to use Mujoco Viewer to find a good starting position for each joint.
+It's reccomended to use MuJoCo Viewer to find a good starting position for each joint.
 - Robots function much better in simulation when they have less parts.
 It's very good to make sure that link names are descriptive in onshape so small parts can be better removed using `--skip-small-parts`.
 This will also make export faster.